HealthInnovationEast/ExpansionHunter/docs/usage.md

 ### `--disk`

-Set required disk space for job: 10GB
+Set required disk space for job, default 100.GB

 This should be ~ `input data x 1.5`.